spuntik1205/niri-dms-void-fix/README.md

 # Void Linux Niri and DankMaterialShell Fixes

+What does this thing actually do?: it's just my confif files i used on void to get niri working

 This repository contains targeted configuration files and script fixes to run the Niri Wayland compositor and DankMaterialShell (DMS) on Void Linux.

 ## Included Configurations and Fixes